hackyon/EncT5/README.md

         compute_metrics=compute_metrics,
     )
     trainer.train()
-    trainer.save_model("./enct5-glue-sst2/")
+    trainer.save_model("./enct5-base-glue-sst2/")

+You can find a version of this saved model on the HuggingFace model hub [here](https://huggingface.co/hackyon/enct5-base-glue-sst2).
+Since this model has been fine-tuned, you can use it directly for sentiment analysis without further fine-tuning.

-Then, we load the fine-tuned model and generate predictions on the test set.
+If you would like to evaluate the model on the test dataset (on the [GLUE benchmarking website](https://gluebenchmark.com/), you can load the fine-tuned model and generate predictions accordingly.

     # Load validation SST2 dataset from GLUE
     metric = evaluate.load("glue", "sst2")